Man (band): United Artists years

-The four-piece started to record Back into the Future (September 1973), but felt the need for a second guitarist, so Alan "Tweke" Lewis joined from 'Wild Turkey'.
+The four-piece started to record Back into the Future (September 1973), but felt the need for a second guitarist, so Alan "Tweke" Lewis joined from Wild Turkey.
 On 24 June 1973 they recorded the live half of this double album at Man's spiritual London home, The Roundhouse, backed by the Gwalia Male Choir, who had previously sung with Man at The Oval, when they supported Frank Zappa.
-The album initially sold well, rising to No 23, and again, this was tipped to be album that would make the band, but pressing was restricted by a lack of plastic during the oil crisis.
-The follow-up tour had Deke Leonard's 'Iceberg' as support.
-During the tour, Micky Jones and Leonard discussed a new Man line-up, so when Ryan and Youatt left to form 'The Neutrons' in December 1973, Leonard disbanded Iceberg and rejoined Man along with two former members of Help Yourself; Malcolm Morley (keyboards) and Ken Whaley (bass guitar), who had also played in Iceberg.
+The album initially sold well, rising to No 23, and again, this was tipped to be the album that would make the band, but pressing was restricted by a lack of plastic during the oil crisis.
+The follow-up tour had Deke Leonard's Iceberg as support.
+During the tour, Micky Jones and Leonard discussed a new Man line-up, so when Ryan and Youatt left to form The Neutrons in December 1973, Leonard disbanded Iceberg and rejoined Man along with two former members of Help Yourself: Malcolm Morley (keyboards) and Ken Whaley (bass guitar), who had also played in Iceberg.

 The next album, Rhinos, Winos and Lunatics (May 1974), was produced by Roy Thomas Baker, noted for his work with Queen, and spent four weeks in the UK album chart, peaking at No 24.
 In March/April 1974, Man supported Hawkwind on The 1999 Party, a five-week US tour.
-At the Los Angeles Whisky a Go Go on 12 March, Jim Horn joined on saxophone, which was issued as a bonus disc with the reissue of the Rhinos ...
-(1974) album in 2007.
+At the Los Angeles Whisky a Go Go on 12 March, Jim Horn joined on saxophone, which was included as a bonus disc with the reissue of Rhinos, Winos and Lunatics in 2007.
 The 21 April gig in Chicago was recorded for radio and issued on CD in 1997 as The 1999 Party Tour, but omits Morley from the credits, although he is on the recording.

 Morley left the day before recording started on the next album, Slow Motion (October 1974).
 Before the album was released, the band toured the UK (again with Badfinger) and USA in August–October 1974, and returned to the US in March 1975, to promote the album by touring with REO Speedwagon and New Riders of the Purple Sage, but the tour collapsed on the first night.
 A new US tour, with REO Speedwagon and Blue Öyster Cult broke up two-thirds of the way through.
 Additional dates were arranged, but most were cancelled when Micky Jones developed pneumonia, so the final gigs were at the San Francisco Winterland.
 These were a great success, and the promoter Bill Graham paid them a bonus, and rebooked them, but Whaley had had enough and left.